tblaase/Net_Practice/README.md

 ## Masks

 The network-mask, subnet-mask or in our project only called mask is there to decide which range of ip-adresses are part of the same subnet.<br>
-There is 2 different ways of writing the mask:
+There are 2 different ways of writing the mask:

 - "Dot-decimal notation": `255.255.255.0`
 - "Class Inter-Domain Routing" or "CIDR": `/24`

 The more usable ip-addresses you need in one subnet, the less subnets you will be able to create.<br>
-To help you understanding it, i found this table very helpfull:
+To help you understanding it, I found this table very helpful:

 | CIDR | Dot-decimal | Number of IP-addresses<br /> per subnet | Usable IP-addresses <br /> per subnet | Number of subnets |